-Figure 5.
-Biplot model showing the relationship among fungicides (individuals, represented by points) and their performance in each trial (variables, represented by vectors): in vitro experiments and pot and field experiment in 2015 and 2016.

 4. Discussion

 Since its re-emergence in 2006, peanut smut has continued increasing its prevalence and incidence in the main Argentine peanut-growing region, without good perspectives for the future due to the current absence of adoption of management practices for controlling smut (Rago et al., 2017).
-By means of the present two-year fungicide-screening study we observed variability in the available set of commercial fungicides, including highly efficacious active ingredients to non-effective ones.
-To the best of our knowledge this is a first study assessing the chemical management as a technique to maintain peanut smut in low intensity levels.
+By means of the present two-year fungicide-screening study, we observed variability in the available set of commercial fungicides, including highly efficacious active ingredients to non-effective ones.
+To the best of our knowledge, this is a first study assessing chemical management as a technique to maintain peanut smut at low intensity levels.

-In vitro mycelial growth inhibition tests showed a general good performance of the DMI´s group, QoI´s azoxystrobin and pyraclostrobin and SDHI´s penthiopyrad.
-The two last chemical groups are powerful inhibitors of spore germination (Fungicide Resistance Action Committee [FRAC] group 11 and 7), a process that was not evaluated in the in vitro tests.
-This fact could have a potential sub-estimation effect of the evaluated active ingredients since the smut spore germination is a fundamental first step on epidemic onset after the gynophore exudates stimulation (Astiz Gasso et al., 2008; Marinelli et al., 2008).
-In relation to this both fungi cycle processes, Kosiada (2011) observed a weak correlation between mycelial growth and germination of teliospores and basidiospores according to the sensitivity of some fungicides for head smut of corn (Sphacelotheca reiliana).
+In vitro mycelial growth inhibition tests showed a generally good performance of the DMI group, QoI’s azoxystrobin and pyraclostrobin, and SDHI’s penthiopyrad.
+The latter two chemical groups are powerful inhibitors of spore germination (Fungicide Resistance Action Committee [FRAC] group 11 and 7), a process that was not evaluated in the in vitro tests.
+This fact could have a potential sub-estimation effect of the evaluated active ingredients since smut spore germination is a fundamental first step in epidemic onset after the gynophore exudates’ stimulation (Astiz Gasso et al., 2008; Marinelli et al., 2008).
+In relation to both fungi cycle processes, Kosiada (2011) observed a weak correlation between mycelial growth and germination of teliospores and basidiospores according to the sensitivity of some fungicides for head smut of corn (Sphacelotheca reiliana).

-Another weak correlation was reported between results of laboratory and field conditions experiments (Hollowell et al., 2003), which led us to perform pots and field trials for assessing the fungicide efficacy to control peanut smut.
-However, in both years of the study we observed that azoxystrobin was the fungicide with highest smut control efficacy levels in pot or field experiments.
+Another weak correlation was reported between results of laboratory and field condition experiments (Hollowell et al., 2003), which led us to perform pot and field trials for assessing fungicide efficacy to control peanut smut.
+However, in both years of the study, we observed that azoxystrobin was the fungicide with the highest smut control efficacy levels in pot or field experiments.

-Pavez Badilla et al., (2013) showed different levels of sensitivity in vitro for pyraclostrobin and kresoxim-methyl (QoI) in front of the Venturia inaequalis, nevertheless they assure that it is very difficult to extrapolate this type of investigation to the field conditions due to the action mode.
+Pavez Badilla et al. (2013) showed different levels of sensitivity in vitro for pyraclostrobin and kresoxim-methyl (QoI) in front of the Venturia inaequalis, nevertheless they assure that it is very difficult to extrapolate this type of investigation to field conditions due to the mode of action.
 Differences in control levels for peanut smut were observed compared to in vitro results.
-The DMIs a.i. showed EC50 lower than the rest of the chemical groups.
-Cyproconazole has the highest EC50 comparatively with other DMIs, however it is one of the a.i. that shows the highest control efficiency in field and pots experiments.
-For its part, chlorothalonil and penthiopyrad (SDHI) have an EC50 like QoI, however did not demonstrate disease control efficiency.
-Azoxystrobin, picoxystrobin, cyproconazole and tebuconazole were the a.i. best responses demonstrated in the assessment; however, they are not the lowest EC50 within the chemical groups to which they belong.
+The DMIs a.i. showed a lower EC50 than the rest of the chemical groups.
+Cyproconazole had the highest EC50 comparatively with other DMIs; however, it is one of the a.i. that shows the highest control efficiency in field and pot experiments.
+For their part, chlorothalonil and penthiopyrad (SDHI) had an EC50 similar to QoI, but did not demonstrate disease control efficiency.
+Azoxystrobin, picoxystrobin, cyproconazole, and tebuconazole were the best a.i. responses demonstrated in the assessment; however, they were not the lowest EC50 within the chemical groups to which they belong.

-The lack of consistency of the observed results between pot and field experiments can be due to differences in soil properties in both experimental conditions: soil humidity content may lead to different fungicide degradation rates or particles absorption.
-Further studies may be done for a better understanding of the latter process and consequently a more efficient use of fungicides against T. frezii infections.
-Paredes et al. (data not published) observed in growing chambers experiments that the lower the soil humidity, the higher the incidence of smut in peanut plants.
+The lack of consistency of the observed results between pot and field experiments may be due to differences in soil properties in both experimental conditions: soil humidity content may lead to different fungicide degradation rates or particle absorption.
+Further studies are required for a better understanding of the latter process and consequently, a more efficient use of fungicides against T. frezii infections.
+Paredes et al. (data not published) observed, in growing chamber experiments, that the lower the soil humidity, the higher the incidence of smut in peanut plants.